From Dr. Z - Carpal tunnel syndrome specialist

 If steroid injections were harmless there wouldn’t be a problem.
 This is why the University of Michigan Health System says such steroid injections should be used very carefully.

 This caution is due to the possible side effects of the steroid injection.
 Indeed, they can be severe (on rare occasion, they can be life threatening).
-More often, the side effects primarily include tendon weakening and bone degeneration (called steroid-induced osteoporosis).
+More often, the side effects primarily include tendon weakening and bone loss (called steroid-induced osteoporosis).

 In addition, steroid injection therapy is not cheap.